20 Ways to Support Your Child’s Personality Development - Baby Chick

 20. Fill Their Cup

-Children have five cups that need to be filled: freedom, mastery/self-worth, connection, fun, and safety/survival.5 When these cups are not filled, children can resort to challenging behaviors to meet their needs, often “emptying” another person’s cup.
+Children have five cups that need to be filled: freedom, mastery/self-worth, connection, fun, and safety/survival.5 When these cups are not filled, children may turn to challenging behaviors to get their needs met, often “emptying” another person’s cup.
 So, filling these cups will allow them to engage more meaningfully with others and in play, freeing them to do activities that positively support their personality development.